harness/developer-hub/docs/self-managed-enterprise-edition/advanced-configurations/increase-pv-size-statefulsets.md

 ## Prerequisite

 1. Make sure your storage class support volume expansion.
 If you are unsure about this, please refer the volume driver documentation.
-  a.
-AWS: `ebs.csi.aws.com` [supports volume expansion](https://github.com/kubernetes-sigs/aws-ebs-csi-driver?tab=readme-ov-file#features)
+    1. AWS: `ebs.csi.aws.com` [supports volume expansion](https://github.com/kubernetes-sigs/aws-ebs-csi-driver?tab=readme-ov-file#features)
-  b.
-GCP: `pd.csi.storage.gke.io` [supports volume expansion](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver)
+    2. GCP: `pd.csi.storage.gke.io` [supports volume expansion](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver)
-  c.
-For other drivers, please refer to their documentation.
+    3. For other drivers, please refer to their documentation.
 3. Make sure you have `yq` installed if you are using **Method 1**.
 4. Make sure you have access to delete statefulsets and do the helm upgrades.